73 Lab: Modeling professor attractiveness and course evaluations

 Exercises

-2. Create a scatterplot of score versus bty_avg (a professor’s average beauty rating).
-Describe any pattern you observe—does there appear to be a trend, clustering, or wide variation?
+1. Create a scatterplot of score versus bty_avg.
+Describe what you see.
+Trend?
+Noise?
+Clusters?
+Total chaos?
 Don’t overthink it; just describe what you see.

 Hint: See the help page for the function at http://ggplot2.tidyverse.org/reference/index.html.

-1. Recreate your scatterplot from Exercise 2, but use geom_jitter() instead of geom_point().
-What does jittering do, and why might it improve the plot?
-Was anything misleading or hidden in the original version?
+1. Recreate your scatterplot, but use geom_jitter() instead of geom_point().
+What does jittering fix here, and what would someone misunderstand if they only saw the non-jittered plot?

 Recall: Linear model is in the form \(\hat{y} = b_0 + b_1 x\).

-2. Replot your visualization from Exercise 3, this time add a regression line in orange.
+2. Replot your existing visualization, this time add a regression line in orange.
 Turn off the default shading around the line.
-By default, the plot includes shading around the line—what does that shading represent?
-And speculate why I’m asking you to turn it off.
+(By default, the plot includes shading around the line.)

-4. What does the intercept represent in this model?
+• What does the intercept represent here?
 Is it meaningful in this context, or just a mathematical artifact?
 Explain your reasoning.

 Part 3: Linear regression with a categorical predictor